FredHutch/tfcb_2022/lectures/lecture04/03-redirection/README.md

     ls ../slides/images | grep jpg

 You can see that adding the `grep jpg` filtered the output to only things containing the string `jpg`.
-That's what it does!
+That's what it does!**
 You can read more about grep using `man`.
 It's incredibly powerful!

-Now pipe together `tree` and other commands you know to find the number of files in `lecture03` that contain `md`.
+* what is an easier way to do this?
+** how can you do this with a wildcard?

 ## Redirecting to files